microsoft/hands-on-lab-azure-functions/docs/workshop.md

 Azure Functions run and benefit from the App Service platform, offering features like: deployment slots, continuous deployment, HTTPS support, hybrid connections and others.
 Apart from the `Flex Consumption` (Serverless) model we're most interested in this Lab, Azure Functions can also be deployed a dedicated `Consumption`, `App Service Plan` or in a hybrid model called `Premium Plan`.

+## Managed identities

+Security is our first concern at Microsoft.
+To avoid any credential management the best practice is to use managed identities on Azure.
+They offer several key benefits:

+- **Enhanced Security**: Managed identities eliminate the need to store credentials in your code, reducing the risk of accidental leaks or breaches.
+- **Simplified Credential Management**: Azure automatically handles the lifecycle of these identities, so you don’t need to manually manage secrets, passwords, or keys.
+- **Seamless Integration**: Managed identities can authenticate to any Azure service that supports Microsoft Entra ID authentication, making it easier to connect and secure your applications.
+- **Cost Efficiency**: There are no additional charges for using managed identities, making it a cost-effective solution for securing your Azure resources.

+In all the labs you will use Managed Identities only.

 ## Azure Functions : Let's practice

 At this stage in our scenario, the goal is to upload an audio into the Storage Account inside the `audios` container.
 To achieve this, an Azure Function will be used as an API to upload the audio file with a unique `GUID` name to your Storage Account.